easeaico/pulse-go/docs/Methodology/AnesthesiaMachineMethodology.md

 </tr>
 </table>
 </center>
-<center><i>Figure 6.
-These plots show the successful implementation of varying Anesthesia Machine settings.
+<center><i>@figuredef {AnesthesiaSettingsValidation} These plots show the successful implementation of varying Anesthesia Machine settings.
 The first region has the machine connected and provides supplemental Oxygen only.
 The other three regions are after Succinylcholine is administered to stop unassisted breathing.
 The upper plot shows compartment data from the ventilator and relief valve.
 The relief valve is shown to be active by the blue flow plot when the ventilator pressure is set too high.
 These plots exemplify the interconnectivity of the Anesthesia Machine with the %Respiratory System.</i></center><br>
 @anchor anesthesia-actionsvalidation
 ## Validation - Actions

 All equipment failures in the Anesthesia Machine system were validated quantitatively where possible and qualitatively elsewhere by comparing the engine output to expected trends and values.
 For each scenario, the table shows the total number of results in each category.
 For many investigated scenarios, the model shows good agreement with the expected trends.
 For the scenarios that did not match with the expected trends, improvements are planned for future engine releases.

 <center><br>
-Table 2.
-Cumulative validation results for Anesthesia Machine specific conditions and actions scenarios.
+@tabledef {AnesthesiaValidationSummary} Cumulative validation results for Anesthesia Machine specific conditions and actions scenarios.
 </center>

 |	Key	|